Find Out What Kind of Wealth Manager Is Right for You

-But what matters more than anything else is the wealth manager’s process for adjusting your financial plan on an ongoing basis, as your life situation changes, and as the world changes around you.
+But what matters more than anything else is the wealth management advisor’s process for adjusting your financial plan on an ongoing basis, as your life situation changes, and as the world changes around you.
 This is the secret to optimizing your performance.

 How does your wealth manager align your financial goals and long term hopes with the plan they develop for you?
 Just as important, how do they keep that plan continually aligned, month after month, year after year?
 (See how Pillar does this)